JohnTom123/AI2C-Prereqs/Cloud/Lesson 03 - Cloud Resources/AZ_hands-on_Steps_v2.md

     - This is the general structure of the scp command you need to execute: scp [insert the cloud shell path to the starterpack.html file] [your_username@you_vm_ip_address:/path/to/your/VM/working/directory/]
     - Example: scp /home/john/starterpack.html azureuser@20.169.243.207:/home/azureuser
 6. SSH again into your VM.
-Confirm the starterpack.html file's presense using the 'ls' command.
+Confirm the starterpack.html file's presense in your VM's working directory using the 'ls' command.

 ### **Deploy your starter website:**
 ```bash